getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 #### Tag Syntax

 Search supports an implicit and explicit tag search.
-If you wish to use a reserved keyword as a tag (such as `product_id`), you will need to wrap the search parameter in `tags[]` such as:
+We can automatically recognize most tags implicitly, but if you wish to use an explicit tag syntax, you can wrap the tag using our `tags[]` syntax like so:

 ```
-tags[product_id]:123
+tags[tag_name]:tag_value
 ```

-This is optional, and only really required to be explicit and use special keywords as tags.
-If you run into issues with your search using custom tags, it may be a good idea to try explicitly wrapping them.
+Wrapping your tags is optional, and is usually only needed if you wish to use reserved keywords as tags (such as `project_id`).
+However, if you run into issues with your search while using custom tags, it could be a good idea to try explicitly wrapping them.

 ## Search Properties